-Petro-Find conducts cost-effective soil gas surveys to de-risk the exploration of oil/gas/uranium/helium at all stages of the exploration cycle from land acquisition to drilling.
+Cost-effective soil gas surveys de-risk the exploration of oil/gas/uranium/helium at all stages of the exploration cycle from land acquisition to drilling.
 Why not have that second opinion, another layer of information, before making that expensive drilling decision?
+Soil gas surveys can reduce current costs by eliminating leases with little or no potential while pinpointing areas warranting drilling when conditions improve.
 Read more...

 Geochemical surveys provide a cost-effective method of finding bypassed oil and lost compartments in both mature and abandoned fields.
 Read more...